lbryio/lbry.com/content/faq/what-is-lbry.md

 a "claim" is made on the LBRY blockchain.
 You can think of think of it as an announcement: *hey everyone, I've published this file, here's some information about it, and instructions for how to download it from the peer-to-peer network*.
-For the same reasons that nobody can prevent a Bitcoin transaction from taking place, nobody can prevent a claim or transaction from appearing on the LBRY blockchain.
+For the same reasons that nobody can prevent a Bitcoin transaction from taking place, nobody can prevent a transaction (e.g., a publication or a tip) from appearing on the LBRY blockchain.
 Other sites, such as Bitchute, also serve their content from a peer-to-peer network, however, the index of available content is centralized.
 Recently, Australian ISPs were able to block access to Bitchute.
+Similar issues exist with BitTorrent --- there is no place to go that lists everything that's available.

 As soon as a claim has been published, other users can see that the content exists and start downloading it directly from you.
 Once they have a copy, they also become an extra node on the network that can upload the file to others.
-However, since some content is not immediately downloaded by others, the LBRY team also runs a reflector server which attempts to download a copy of your content when you publish it.
+However, since some content is not immediately downloaded by others, the LBRY team also runs a 'reflector' server which automatically downloads a copy of your content when you publish it, so that it will be available to others if you turn off your computer.
 In the long run, this reflector server will eventually be replaced with a decentralized network of servers.

 ## Why Build A Protocol?